Russian shopping mall fire kills 64

-MOSCOW --With the fire alarms silent and staff reportedly nowhere to be seen, a fire at a shopping mall packed with children and their parents on the first weekend of the school recess killed 64 people in eastern Russia.
+MOSCOW --With the fire alarms silent and staff reportedly nowhere to be seen, a fire at a shopping mall packed with children and their parents on the first weekend of the school recess killed 64 people in Russia's Siberia.

-The fire at the Winter Cherry mall in Kemerovo, a city in Siberia, about 1,900 miles east of Moscow, was extinguished by Monday morning after burning through the night.
+The fire at the Winter Cherry mall in Kemerovo, a city about 3,000 kilometers (1,900 miles) east of Moscow, was extinguished by Monday morning after burning through the night.
 Firefighters were still recovering bodies as parts of the buildings were still smoldering.
-Some of the dead were found inside a cinema.
+Some of the dead were found inside a cinema, which one witness said had been locked shut.

+Investigators said Monday that emergency exits were blocked and a security guard turned off the public announcement system when he received a call about the blaze.

+On Monday morning, Kemerovo residents were bringing flowers, candles and stuffed animals to a plaza outside the mall, and local hospitals reported an influx of people wanting to donate blood for the victims.

 Sixty-four deaths were confirmed after the firefighters finished combing through the four floors of the mall, Emergency Situations Minister Vladimir Puchkov told a televised briefing.
 Six of the bodies have not yet been recovered.

-Puchkov would not immediately say how many of the victims were children.
+Out of 17 victims whose bodies have been identified, eight are children, the emergency officials said.

-Ten people have been hospitalized.
+Twelve people have been hospitalized.
 Health Minister Veronika Skvortsova, who visited the Keremovo hospital where the victims were receiving treatment, said on Russian state television that the patient in the gravest condition is an 11-year-old boy who jumped out of a window from the fourth floor.
-The boy's parents and younger brother died in the fire, Skvortsova said.
+The boy's parents and younger sister died in the fire, Skvortsova said.

-The Investigative Committee said it has detained four people for questioning, including one of the mall's tenants, but would not immediately give the cause of the fire, which started on the top floor on Sunday evening.
-The investigators have launched a probe into possible negligence and violations of the fire safety rules.
+Some 200 animals are also believed to have died in the mall's petting zoo.
+The zoo's manager told the Tass news agency that the animals included rabbits, turtles, pigs, goats and rodents.

+Russia's top investigative body said Monday afternoon that they are searching for a security officer who appears to have turned off the PA system when he received a call about the blaze.

 Witness testimony indicated that the fire alarm did not go off and that staff did not arrange for the evacuation at the shopping mall, which was converted from a former confectionery factory in 2013.